Requestly is now Open Source 🚀

 Custom request headers can be added to manage features.
 Generally, the x-custom-header convention is followed.

-To change Content-Type of the requested resource.
+To change the Content-Type or Accept-Encoding of the requested resource.

 The content-type header describes what is in the body of a message.
 We can change the Content-Type for a request to determine acceptance of either application/xml or application/json.